NumEconCopenhagen/projects-2024-isabel_nicole_snorri/EXAM 2024/examproject/README.md

 3. modelproject: Titled "The Cournot Model", which investigates the Counot model under different contexts.
 4. examproject:  Solving the three exercises from the 2024 exam of Introduction to Programming and Numerical Analysis course.

+**Use of AI tools**: AI, specifically GhatGPT, was used in this exam to help interpret questions, provide guidance for code generation, and code organization and neatness.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.